 2. The allocation of car parking spaces

 Donald Shoup is considered the economist with the most expertise on how a city should allocate car parking spaces.
 According to Donald 30% of the land area in US cities is car parking.

 The problem though is that parking requirements are set arbitrarily, planners do not have any training on how to allocate parking space.
 In the US, parking minimums can be based on hospital beds, gallons of water in swimming pools, the square footage of restaurant dining areas….
 Donald Shoup calls this a pseudoscience, like bloodletting.

 Parking minimums is an expense that drivers do not have to pay.
 Land which is expensive for housing, commercial or other uses becomes free for parking.
 This expense is added to business costs which all consumers pay.
 Thus, non-driving consumers pay a subsidy to driving consumers.

 Even worse, parking minimums mean that businesses must dedicate more space to parking than to the business itself.
 This pushes businesses further and further away from each other.
 Making it hard to walk from business to business, thus necessitating more driving and more car parking……

 The choices city residents make around transport modes has a large effect on how congested a fixed quantity of road space becomes.
 Cities need to make strategic choices on what transport options are available and individuals need to face the full costs of those choices.

-A friend of mine David Lupton -an economist and international transport consultant introduced me to the concept of congestion road pricing.
+David Lupton — an economist and international transport consultant introduced me to the concept of congestion road pricing.
 David has long been an advocate of congestion road pricing.
 His interest dating back to personally meeting William Vickrey, who was an early congestion pricing economic theorist.
 William Vickrey had Georgist beliefs as do Harold Hotelling and Donald Shoup.
 Georgism dates from the 19th century writings of the economist and social reformer Henry George.
 The Georgist paradigm seeks solutions to social and ecological problems, based on principles of land rights and public finance which attempt to integrate economic efficiency with social justice.

 Regarding congestion road pricing;